 General training reading is classified into 3 sections - social survivor, workplace survivor and general reading.

 The second section of IELTS general reading is ‘Workplace survival’.
-This section has a focus on the workplace communication and hence it contains texts related to job descriptions, contracts, job advertisements, staff development and training materials, etc. This section in IELTS exam contains two texts.
+This section has a focus on workplace communication and hence it contains texts related to job descriptions, contracts, job advertisements, staff development, training materials, etc. This section in IELTS exam contains two texts.

 The third section, ‘general reading’, requires the candidates to grasp an extended reading text having a more complex writing structure.
 Instead of containing an argumentative text, this section contains one long descriptive/instructive text.
 These texts are relevant to the wide range of candidates because these have a general context.